ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 Each matched pair contains one of each of the two levels of the treatment variable `osp`.
 Look how closely the members of each of the pairs are on their propensity scores.
 The matching wasn’t exact, but it was very close.

-## Fit the primary model and compute the estimand
+## Fit the primary model

 We’re finally ready to fit the substantive model.
-Technically we could just fit the simple univariable model, which we might also call an ANOVA.
+Technically we could just fit the simple univariable model.
 In formula syntax, that would be:

-`koa ~ osp`.
+`koa ~ osp`,

-Given our matching procedure, this simple model would be valid.
+which is sometimes called an ANOVA in the methods literature.
+This simple model would be valid because we have already attempted to account for confounders with our matching procedure.
 However, there’s no inherent reason for us not to condition the substantive model on the covariate set.
 Doing so can help further control for confounding, particularly in the presence of imperfect matching, and it can also increase the precision of the estimate[^9] (see [Greifer & Stuart, 2021b](#ref-greifer2021matching)).
 One approach would be the simple expansion:

 `koa ~ osp + age + male + bmi + race + smoker`,